neumino/neumino.github.io/movies.md

-### Ready Player One
+### A Quiet Place
-*Released on 2018-03-28, vote average 8*
+*Released on 2018-04-05, vote average 7.4*

-When the creator of a popular video game system dies, a virtual contest is created to compete for his fortune.
+A family is forced to live in silence while hiding from creatures that hunt by sound.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/dtwpjnuaVTE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/p9wE8dyzEJE?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>